segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/facebook-ads/index.md

 ## Collection Properties

-Below are tables outlining the properties included in the collections listed above.
+The following tables outline the properties included in collections.

 ### Ad Accounts